Planning-Driven Programming: A Large Language Model Programming Workflow: Introduction

 \section{Introduction}

 Code generation, also known as \textit{program synthesis}, studies the automatic construction of a program that satisfies a specified high-level input requirement \citep{gulwani2017program}.
 Recently, large language models (LLMs) pre-trained on extensive code-related datasets \citep{brown2020language, meta2024introducing, li2023starcoder, roziere2023code, achiam2023gpt, muennighoff2023octopack} have shown success in code-related tasks, such as code generation from natural language descriptions, also named as text-to-code generation~\citep{chen2021evaluating,austin2021program, li2022competition}, code translation \citep{pan2024lost,yang2024exploring}, and code completion \citep{izadi2024language}.
 However, LLM-based code generation remains challenging due to stringent lexical, grammatical, and semantic constraints \citep{scholak2021picard}.
-To overcome these challenges, multiple initial programs are generated \citep{chen2021evaluating, chowdhery2023palm}, followed by different best-program selection strategies to improve code generation performance over LLMs \citep{li2022competition, chen2022codet,zhang2023coder,ni2023lever}.

 Code generation substantially benefits from the empirical insights of human programmers.
-In practice, human programmers develop high-quality code by consistently identifying and rectifying errors through the analysis of test case executions, rather than a single effort \citep{huang2023survey, chen2023teaching}.
+In practice, human programmers develop high-quality code by consistently rectifying errors through the analysis of test case executions \citep{huang2023survey, chen2023teaching}.
 Different studies have refined programs based on execution results and LLM-generated information such as code and error explanation \citep{tang2023explain,shinn2023reflexion,madaan2024self}.
-Recent work further optimizes refinement (debugging) methods by performing \textit{rubber duck debugging} processes \citep{chen2023teaching} and leveraging control flow graph information to assist LLMs in locating bugs \citep{zhong2024ldb}.
+Recent work further optimizes refinement (debugging) by performing \textit{rubber duck debugging} processes \citep{chen2023teaching} and leveraging control flow graph information to assist LLMs in locating bugs \citep{zhong2024ldb}.
+However, the absence of precise correction instructions in feedback messages results in numerous refinements that deviate from the intended solution.
+Additionally, refining programs that significantly diverge from the problem description remains an open challenge \citep{tian2023test}.